embarklabs/embark-docker/README.md

 #### `nvm`

-If `nvm` is preferable, it needs to be loaded first:
+If `nvm` is preferable, it needs to be loaded first.

 ``` shell
 nvm_load